openwebos/luna-sysmgr/README.md

 To build your local clone of luna-sysmgr instead of the "stable" version installed with the build-webos-desktop script:
 * Open the build-webos-desktop.sh script with a text editor
 * Locate the function build_luna-sysmgr
-* Change the line "cd $BASE/luna-sysmgr" to use your the folder with your clone, for example "cd ~/github/luna-sysmgr"
+* Change the line "cd $BASE/luna-sysmgr" to use the folder containing your clone, for example "cd ~/github/luna-sysmgr"
 * Close the text editor
 * Remove the file ~/luna-desktop-binaries/luna-sysmgr/luna-desktop-build.stamp
 * Start the build